 Technical product management pros:

-- Higher earning potential: Salaries frequently match or exceed engineer pay.
+- Higher earning potential: Salaries often match or exceed those of engineers.

 - Strategic role: You get to shape product direction and business outcomes rather than focusing solely on implementation details.